D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/articles/en/biz-part-3.md

 ## Front-end + Back-end + Database

-Every realistic business on the internet, that is not an e-shop or a blog, has to choose these things.
+Every realistic business on the internet has to choose these things.
 It is the minimal standard for a site to be functional, and is called the stack.

 So what is a stack?
 It is a combination of technologies, set up in a way that lets you code things faster.